MahdiBM/enumerator-macro/README.md

   * Search for the `testRemovesExcessiveTrivia()` test for an example.
 * Remove last trailing comma in a case switch, which is an error.
 For easier templating.
   * Search for the `testRemovesLastErroneousCommaInCaseSwitch()` test for an example.
-* Emit helpful diagnostices whenever possible.
+* Emit helpful diagnostics whenever possible.
   * See the [Error Handling](#error-handling) section for more info.

 </details>